IMG_8088.jpg

-Prof. Ellen Fritsche, the new SCAHT Director, has been awarded with the Poulsson Prize
+Prof. Ellen Fritsche has been awarded with the Poulsson Prize

 Prof. Ellen Fritsche has contributed to the scientific development of alternative methods to traditional animal tests, especially of methods for studying neurotoxicity during development.
 Furthermore, she has brought such methods into the process in the OECD system for international accept of such methods.
 She has inspired Norwegian scientists to go into research concerning these methods.
 She leads and participates in big international research projects and has authorised more than 90 scientific papers, as well as scientific opinions and text book chapters.